estebanc2/one_wire/README.md

 This project provides 3 functions to operate a bus with one to N [DS18B20](assets/DS18B20.pdf) sensors connected to a single GPIO pin of an Espressif microcontroller.

-- The sensors should be connected with [3 wires](assets/graficos.pdf): power, ground, and data—**not** in parasite configuration (where the sensor is powered only through the data line; see [parasite power explanation](https://www.maximintegrated.com/en/design/technical-documents/app-notes/1/1796.html)).
+- The sensors should be connected with [3 wires](assets/graficos.pdf): power, ground, and data—**not** in parasite configuration (where the sensor is powered only through the data line).
 - Sensors remain at default configuration, 12-bit resolution.
 - Tested microcontrollers: [ESP32-C3](assets/graficos.pdf) and [ESP8266](assets/graficos.pdf).